 - ChocZero Sugar-Free Milk Chocolate Chips – I used milk chocolate for my glaze since the donuts themselves are already so rich, but you can also use ChocZero dark chocolate chips instead.

 - Coconut Oil – Makes the glaze smoother for dipping.

 How To Make Protein Donuts

-This section shows how to make glazed protein donuts with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make glazed protein donuts with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.